 Our UPS Truck Accident Lawyer Knows the Issues

 United Parcel Service (UPS) delivers many packages state to state and therefore is generally regulated by safety requirements from the FMCSA, as well as Indiana state regulations.
 Like FedEx, UPS drivers are under pressure to make deliveries, drive many miles over long hours, and operate under stress and duress — all contributing factors to accidents.

 Determining liability in a UPS accident is also complicated.
 Fortunately, UPS drivers are generally employees, and therefore the company can be held responsible for any resulting damages that occur because of the driver’s negligence while in the course and scope of employment.
+In such cases, consulting a UPS truck accident lawyer can provide clarity and legal guidance.
 UPS may also be found negligent in situations such as if the company failed to properly hire, train or supervise its drivers, failed to properly maintain vehicles or provide adequate safety equipment, or created an environment where profit (speed or deliveries) is valued over safety.

 Common causes of UPS truck accidents include: